pyroteus/pyroteus/docs/source/maths/4-goal-oriented-mesh-adaptation.rst

 In some mesh adaptation approaches, it is common practice to adapt the mesh multiple times until convergence is attained, in some sense.
 This is often the case under metric based mesh adaptation, for example.
-Pyroteus includes two methods to facilitate such iterative adaptation approaches, as described in the following.
+Goalie includes two methods to facilitate such iterative adaptation approaches, as described in the following.

 In the non-goal-oriented case, there is the